 - The charts below show the estimates of the current budget balance and net fiscal balance for Scotland and the UK since 1998-99.
 Figures for all tables back to 1998-99 are available in the accompanying spreadsheets online.

-- Table S.3 shows two estimates of Scotland’s public sector revenue: (i) excluding North Sea revenue, and (ii) including an illustrative geographical share of North Sea revenue.
-Estimates including a population share of North Sea revenue are available in the main chapters.
+- Table S.3 shows two estimates of Scotland's public sector revenue: (i) all Scottish revenue, and (ii) excluding North Sea revenue.

-- Including an illustrative geographical share of the North Sea, total Scottish revenue was £65.9 billion, an increase of 0.7% from 2018-19.
-This is slower than the growth in non‑North Sea revenue, reflecting the fact that Scottish North Sea revenue fell by £642 million in 2019-20, due in part to the fall in oil prices toward the end of the year.
+- Including an illustrative geographical share of the North Sea, total Scottish revenue was £73.8 billion, an increase of 17.6% from 2020-21.
+This is larger than the increase in non‑North Sea revenue, reflecting the fact that Scottish North Sea revenue grew by £2.7 billion in 2021-22, as prices rose after falling during the pandemic.

 |As % of UK total revenue|